 What is Hydrochloric acid?

 It is strongly acidic.
-It is colorless and viscous.
+It is colourless and viscous.
 It is corrosive and has a distinctively pungent smell.
 It is widely used as a laboratory reagent and industry.
 It is used in the processing of leather, production of gelatin.
 The physical properties such as density, melting point, PH, boiling point depends on the molarity or concentration of HCl.